Nobody can beat you at being you.Naval

 What would you do if money wasn’t an issue?
 Do what you love rather than what’s profitable?
 Work less and play more?
 Quit the rat race and take more control of your life?
 The Circle of Competence and the philosophy to escape competition through authenticity are two ideas that suggest we don’t have to make that choice.
 Because we wouldn’t want to.

 While the Circle of Competence was developed by investor legend Warren Buffett in the 1990s, legendary investor Naval Ravikant proposed the principle of escaping competition through authenticity almost thirty years later.
-Let’s bring the two philosophies together to figure out how we might transcend the rat race.
+Let’s combine the two philosophies to figure out how we might transcend the rat race.

 The Circle of Competence